 Hi friends!
-My name is Dmitry Revyakin, but on the network I am better known as 3Dmitri.
+My name is Dmitry Revyakin, but on the network, I am better known as 3Dmitri.
 I live and work in Ukraine in the city of Dnipro.
-I became interested in 3D graphics back in 2007 and since 2008 I began to take orders for architectural 3D visualization.
-After several companies I went to freelance, where I work to this day.
+I became interested in 3D graphics back in 2007 and since 2008 I began to take orders for my Architectural 3D Rendering Services.
+After several companies, I went to freelance, where I work to this day.

 The idea of creating such a visualization has been in my head for a long time, but there was no time to realize it.
 The hero of this location was to be a young guy, modern, and not Indiana Jones, although this hero was much more likely to spin in my head.

 In early January 2017, I started work and finished it in early February.
 The scene creation process took 3 weeks and another 10 days of rendering on my computer.
 One visualization was rendered from 5 to 10 hours, depending on resolution and plot.
 It was very important for me that I worked at Corona Renderer.
 She gave me a lot of technical capabilities and the result with which I was pleased, for the first time in years at Vray.

 General principles of work

 Now I will describe the general principles of work and philosophy, and then I will show in detail the most difficult moments of this project in my opinion.

 Always, no matter what project you start, start it with a selection of examples, references.
 Of course, a true 3D artist should know everything, but this is not possible :) Here are some examples I picked up.

 For the environment, I needed water, vegetation, atmospheric features.
 And for the interior, of course, the interior itself, facade cladding materials, interior filling, typical of that region.